 Very few major companies function as single legal entities in our modern business environment.
 Virtually all major companies have at least one subsidiary, with more than a few broadly diversified companies having several hundred subsidiaries.
-In some cases, subsidiaries are created internally to separately incorporate part of the ongoing operations previously conducted within the parent company.
-Other subsidiaries are acquired externally through business combinations.
+In some cases, subsidiaries are created to incorporate separately part of the ongoing operations previously conducted within the parent company.
+Other subsidiaries are acquired through business combinations.

 Business combinations are a continuing and frequent part of the business environment.
-For example, a merger boom occurred in the 1960s.
+A merger boom occurred in the 1960s.
 This period was characterized by frantic and, in some cases, disorganized merger binges, resulting in creation of a large number of conglomerates, or companies operating in many different industries.
 Because many of the resulting companies lacked coherence in their operations, they often were less successful than anticipated, and many of the acquisitions of the 1960s have since been sold or abandoned.
 In the 1980s, the number of business combinations again increased.
-That period saw many leveraged buyouts or LBOs (when an acquiring company borrows the funds to buy another company), but the resulting debt plagued many of those companies for many years.
+That period saw many leveraged buyouts (when an acquiring company borrows the funds to buy another company), but the resulting debt has plagued many of those companies over the years.